-Lara Gressley grew up in Northern California and received her undergraduate degree at the University of California, Santa Cruz.
+Lara grew up in Northern California and received her undergraduate degree at the University of California, Santa Cruz.
 Lara attended law school at Santa Clara University.
-While there, she earned the Witkin Award for her work in Constitutional Law, the Best Brief Award in a National Moot Court Competition, made Law Review, and was an Honors Moot Court Finalist, and studied law at Oxford University in 2000.
+While there, she earned the Witkin Award for her work in Constitutional Law, the Best Brief Award in a National Moot Court Competition, made Law Review, was an Honors Moot Court Finalist, and studied law at Oxford University in 2000.
 In 2002, she graduated from Santa Clara Law on the Dean's List and with Honors in Public Interest Law.
-She took and passed the California Bar in 2002.
-Lara first worked at the Santa Cruz Public Defender's Office, where she gained experienced defending people charged with drunk driving and other crimes.
+That year, she took and passed the California Bar exam.
+Lara first worked at the Santa Cruz Public Defender's Office, where she gained experience defending people charged with drunk driving and other crimes.
 Lara then worked for Legal Aid Society of San Diego, after which she took a job in Riverside, California where she worked as a Deputy County Counsel and then as a court-appointed trial attorney for individuals charged with serious crimes.
 As a trial lawyer, Lara obtained not guilty verdicts and dismissals for many of her clients whose charges ranged from drunk driving to burglary, robbery, grand theft auto, and drug offenses.
 Lara has also successfully defended those facing life in prison.
 Lara's primary objective in every case is to obtain justice for her clients.

-Lara is also a professional singer, and speaks conversational Spanish.
+Lara is a Christian, a vocalist, and speaks conversational Spanish.